-As of December 31, 2019 and 2018, respectively, the Board of Directors had designated \$187,630,452 and \$151,643,842 of net assets for endowment purposes.
+As of December 31, 2020 and 2019, the Board of Directors had designated \$197,097,193 and \$187,630,452, respectively, of net assets for endowment purposes.
 Since these amounts resulted from an internal designation and are not donor-restricted, they are classified and reported as net assets without donor restrictions.

 The Foundation follows a total return spending policy for its endowment funds.
 Endowment funds are invested for maximum total return (within acceptable risk parameters), without distinction between income and capital gains.
 The market value of the fund is measured over the past 12 quarters, and a percentage of the average of those values is made available for grants.
 This method appropriately puts the focus on the long-term growth of the fund.
 This, in turn, encourages the appropriate use of equities in the fund, helping the fund to grow at a rate greater than inflation.
-The annual percentage for 2019 and 2018 distributions is 4%.
-This percentage is evaluated each year and adjusted as necessary.
+The annual percentage for 2020 and 2019 distributions is 4%.
+This percentage is evaluated each year and adjusted, as necessary.